seanox/virtual-environment/shiftdown/README.md

 If the program is terminated, the original priority is restored.

-__Against the expectation, the program does not reduce the computer's performance, but tries to improve that all programs get enough CPU time.__
+__Against to expectations, the program does not make the computer faster, but tries to improve multitasking so that all programs get enough CPU time, without application focus and bells and whistles, it's just to improve the work.__

 ## System Requirement